reshinto/reshinto.github.io/docs/Technologies/projectManagementTools/apacheMaven/readme.md

 - example of external relationships are `Log4j` and `JUnit`
 - Internal is where project-a depends on project-b
 - they are established using the Maven coordinates
-- relationships are decribed as dependencies
+- relationships are described as dependencies
 - projects can inherit project relationships

 #### transitive dependencies